ainowy/SEBC/resources/labs/0_YarnCalcs.md

 Worker nodes	10

 I would say the memory for OS has a high value for a worker node.
 I think an amount between 0.6% and 0.9% can be enough for the OS.
-Then, in order to allow to execute more tasks per CPU, we should do yarn.nodemanager.resource.cpu-vcores * "workload factor"

 <b>2.
 What criteria affects workload factor?
 What does a value of 1, 2, or 4 signify?</b>